bgamari/ghc-wiki-import/view-patterns.md

-Here is a small module that allows to decompose sets with repsect to a given element, deleting it hereby.
+Here is a small module that allows to decompose sets with respect to a given element, deleting it hereby.

 ```wiki